tabad/fusioninventory-agent-windows-installer/Readme.txt

       +declare -r strawberry_pepfia_build_id='2'

-            Note that the variable 'strawberry_pepfia_branch' is not necessary to change it in this case since the branch 2.2.x match with the branch of FusionInventory-Agent release 2.2.6.
+            Note that the variable 'strawberry_pepfia_branch' is not necessary to change it in this case since the branch 2.3.x match with the branch of FusionInventory-Agent release 2.3.1.

             Remember that you should reset 'strawberry_pepfia_build_id' to '1' whether you upgrade the Strawberry Perl distribution.

    The second one is, most of the times, more tedious.
-You should check whether there is new requirements or recommendations comparing the files 'Makefile.PL' of each FusionInventory-Agent package you want to update.
-Then, whether there are changes, you must update the respective variable 'fusinv_agent_mod_depen- dences', 'fusinv_task_deploy_mod_dependences', 'fusinv_task_esx_mod_dependences' or 'fusinv_task_network_mod_dependences' of './Perl/Scripts/load-perl-environ- ment' file to reflect these changes.
+You should check whether there is new requirements or recommendations comparing the file 'Makefile.PL' of the FusionInventory-Agent package you want to update.
+Then, whether there are changes, you must update the respective variable 'fusinv_agent_mod_depen- dences' of './Perl/Scripts/load-perl-environment' file to reflect these changes.

       Remember that, probably, you also need to update these variables whether you have upgraded the Strawberry Perl distribution.